 - 1. A superintendent and/or Fair Board member has the authority to immediately disqualify any unruly animal. - 2.
 All animals and articles exhibited for premiums must be entered in superintendent's book in the proper department and number mentioned in this fair book. - 3.
 No premium awarded unless animal or article is worthy. - 4.
 Any animal carrying a disease or suspected of carrying a disease may be refused admittance to the grounds. - 5.
 No award made for "Champion" when there are less than three entries in the phase, except when the judge feels the exhibits are of champion quality. - 6.
-When there is no competition, articles will be awarded the first prize, second prize, or none subject to the decision of the judge.
+When there is no competition, articles will be awarded the first prize, second prize, or none subject to the decision of the judge. - 7.
+No special prize will be solicited or awarded to entries in any department, unless authorized by the county Fair Board. - 8.
+The Board of Directors of the Hodgeman County Fair Association reserves the sole and absolute right to construe its own rules and regulations and to determine arbitrarily all matters of differences in regard thereto.

 John Ewy

-Presenting at 2:00 p.m. on Friday, July 14
+Presenting at 2:00 p.m. on Friday, July 12

 At the 4-H Building

 Hodgeman County History Presentation